Al-Marsad- Arab Human Rights Centre in Golan Heights

 |In their own words||An independent, not-for-profit, international legal human rights organisation that operates in the Occupied Syrian Golan.
 The organisation was founded in 2003 and is headquartered in Majdal Shams.|

-- According to Al-Marsad the organization aims “to establish a modern and efficient institution that struggles against war, colonialism and occupation” by “attempting to document human rights violations perpetrated by Israel (the occupying power) against civilians…[such as] expulsion of the native Syrian population (ethnic cleansing), the control of land and water by Israel, separated families, settlement expansion, annexation.”
+- Al-Marsad aims “to establish a modern and efficient institution that struggles against war, colonialism and occupation” by “document[ing] human rights violations perpetrated by Israel (the occupying power) against civilians…[such as] expulsion of the native Syrian population (ethnic cleansing), the control of land and water by Israel, separated families, settlement expansion, annexation…” (emphasis added).

 - Calls for “a boycott of Israeli products originating from settlements in the occupied Golan.”
 The group also supports the EU decision to label products from Israeli communities built over the “Green Line” and claims that “illegal imports of settlement products into the EU must come to an end quickly and immediately.”